Ascentul/Ascentul/docs/SECURITY_FIX_ATTACHMENT_STORAGE.md

 **Benefits**:
 - ✅ Access control enforced at URL generation time via Convex permissions (note: once a URL is issued, it can be accessed by anyone who possesses it until expiration—no per-request re-validation)
-- ✅ Secure URLs generated on-demand with short expiration
+- ✅ Access is time-limited only if you use expiring URLs (e.g., generateDownloadUrl). `getUrl()` produces bearer URLs that remain valid until the file is removed.
 - ✅ Can revoke future access by changing permissions (existing URLs remain valid until expiration)
 - ✅ Audit trail for file access at URL generation time
 - ✅ Tenant isolation (university-based)

 > **Note**: For per-request access control, implement a custom HTTP action that validates permissions on each request before serving file content.
+Existing presigned URLs remain valid until they expire (or indefinitely if using `getUrl()`).

 ---